Pruthvi1717/create-demo/README.md

 # create-demo
-This is demo for github
+This is demo for Github and Git